 It is so easy to be distracted by all the different and advice and information out there.

 But there is no doubt, people achieve the greatest success when they completely focus on one method and master it.

 So, my advice is, pick a method to attempt and go all out to see what it can do for you.

 Be consistent, be focused, have an organised plan of action and see it through.

-As I’ve already discussed, my favourite method for traffic is definitely SEO, because content creation is what I enjoy most.
+As I’ve already discussed, my favorite method for traffic is SEO right now, because content creation is what I enjoy most.

 What’s your favourite method for bringing in free traffic?